 Here's a great alternative to the horrific Midwestern holiday salad of mayonnaise, cool whip, fruit jelly and stuff I think is called ambrosia.
-Mayonaise, fruit jelly, and, nope, not for me, I've never liked the stuff.
+Mayonnaise, fruit jelly, and, nope, not for me-I've never liked the stuff.

 What I do like, is roasted beets, preferably dressed in a creamy something, along with crunchy apples and thick, tangy greek yogurt or sour cream.
 I'd made salads like it for years, but in 2018 I'd been trying to use the angelica leaves in my cooking in other ways than candying them, since it can be a pain.

 It was fall, and the quick re-birth of fresh greens was just kicking in.
 Angelica in my area seems to give only leafy, thin shoots after the summer heat, and usually I pass them by as I prefer the central flower stalk, but not this time.
 Angelica leaves, blanched and shocked, were a great counterpoint to the earthy sweetness of the beets.

 I started dehydrating cranberries since I like the flavor of sumac, but am a little too lazy currently to process my own, and the stuff you get in the store is often old.
 The cranberry powder packs a great punch though, and adds some color.